Farama-Foundation/farama.org/_posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API.md

 For a detailed explanation of the changes, reasoning behind them, and context in RL theory, read the rest of this post.

 # Terminated / Truncated Step API
-In this post, we explain the motivation for the `terminated` / `truncated` API change, why alternative implementations were not selected, and the relation to RL theory.
+In this post, we explain the motivation for the `terminated` / `truncated` step API, why alternative implementations were not selected, and the relation to RL theory.

 Note: this post was originally drafted for Gym v26, all usages of `Gym` can be interchanged with `Gymnasium`.